 Simple English definitions for legal terms

-Read a random definition: fresh
+Read a random definition: family settlement

 The CAN-SPAM Act of 2003 is a law that sets rules for commercial emails.
 These rules say that commercial emails must not have false or misleading information in the header or subject line, must clearly identify that they are advertisements, and must include a way for people to opt-out of receiving future emails.
 The email must also have a valid return email address and physical postal address for the sender.
 If these rules are broken, the Federal Trade Commission can take action against the sender.
 It's important to note that the CAN-SPAM Act only applies to commercial emails, not non-commercial ones.